 In 1903 the Electric Light System was built as a municipal utility by the Town.
 A labor strike at Ipswich Hosiery Mills in 1913 resulted in a young Greek woman being killed after out-of-town police were brought in.
 The Great Depression brought desperately hard times to the people of Ipswich.
 The Old North Church on Meetinghouse Green was destroyed in 1965 by fire after being struck by lightning, and the South Congregational Church suffered the same fate a decade later.
 A new Town Manager Charter was adopted in 1967.

-Crossing the tracks on High Street - High Street originally continued straight at the John Kimball Jr. house (the one with the blue tree house) until the first bridge over the railroad tracks was constructed in 1906.
-From 1900 when the first trolleys came to town until the bridge was built, passengers had to unload here to switch from the trolley from Newburyport to … Continue reading Crossing the tracks on High Street
+Crossing the tracks on High Street - High Street originally continued straight until the first bridge over the railroad tracks was constructed in 1906.
+From 1900 when the first trolleys came to town until the bridge was built, passengers had to unload here to switch from the trolley from Newburyport to continue through Ipswich.

 The streets of Boston, 1906 - Boston’s first motorized trolley opened on Jan.
 5, 1889.
 Within seven years, the city had a network of electric streetcars.
 Enjoy this 1906 trolley ride on Boston’s busy Boylston Street.
 Read more at the New England Historical Society.

 Dustbane–sawdust in a can! - Dustbane Products was founded in 1908 by two entrepreneurial Canadians who managed to convince people to buy pine-scented sawdust for cleaning floors.
 U.S. Manufacturing plants were established in Chicago and Ipswich.